SGKFPS/smart_charger/README.md

 2) Modify P1_grid.py

     1) Line 22: Manually adjust the run # (to one that doesn't exist yet).
 This is for logging purposes.

     1) Line 24: Select your chargers to use.
-This is in the shape of a list of lists, so

-       [[11,11], [22,22], [11,22]]

-will perform a search with all 11 kW chargers, all 22 kW chargers and a mix of 11 and 22 kW.
+This is in the shape of a list of lists, so [[11,11], [22,22], [11,22]] will perform a search with all 11 kW chargers, all 22 kW chargers and a mix of 11 and 22 kW.

-c) Line 25: List of site capacities to include in your grid search
+    1) Line 25: List of site capacities to include in your grid search

-d) Lines 28-35: If you don't have the profiles already, leave them uncommented.
+    1) Lines 28-35: If you don't have the profiles already, leave them uncommented.
 If you have already generated it from the testdata_proc.py file, comment them and use lines 37-38.

-e) Run P1_grid.py and good luck!
+    1) Run P1_grid.py and good luck!

 ## Notes
 - The benchmarks are built in as their own optimiser functions.
 BAU